mybucks-online/core/README.md

 # @mybucks.online/core

-This is a core part of [mybucks.online](https://mybucks.online) crypto wallet, involving hashing and private key generation.
+This is a core part of [mybucks.online](https://mybucks.online) crypto wallet, involving hash and private key generation, generate and parse transfer-link token.

 ## mybucks.online